-The Society has securitised a number of mortgage loans by pooling them together and transferring the loans to two Special Purpose Vehicles (SPVs).
-These are Albion No.4 plc (Albion 4) and Guildford No. 1 plc (Guildford 1), each a standalone Residential Mortgage Backed Security (RMBS).
-In December 2019 notice was given to call the Guildford notes and unwind the programme effective from 17th January 2019.
+The Society has securitised a number of mortgage loans by pooling them together and transferring the loans to a Special Purpose Vehicle (SPV), Albion No.4 plc (Albion 4) being a standalone Residential Mortgage Backed Security (RMBS).

 The Society undertakes securitisation activities to raise wholesale funding.
 Securitisation funding forms a balanced portion of the Society's wholesale funding which helps create a diversified investor base.
 Albion 4 is a publicly issued RMBS, with £400m of notes issued £150m being retained by the Society for contingency purposes.
-Guildford 1 is a purely retained RMBS, issued to provide notes which can be used by the Society to raise contingent liquidity.